-- Employee benefit planning: Make the most of your employee benefits.
+- Employee benefit planning conversations: Make the most of your employee benefits.
 Understand what you have available to you and make choices that are best for your situation.

 Your plan (or individual module) will include a one-page recap with the most important actions for you to take.
 You’ll also get more detailed output with numerous pages of charts, data, assumptions, and disclosures.
 If you just want to know what time it is – and not how the clock is built – you’ll probably appreciate the one-pager.

 Justin is a financial planner – not a tax professional or an attorney.
 He’s been doing this for over a decade, but he doesn’t know everything about everything.
 In particular, he cannot give tax or legal advice.
 Once it’s time for action, you’ll have a solid starting point for your meetings with local accountants and attorneys.
 Please consult with an attorney for legal advice and to execute legal documents, and consult with a qualified tax advisor to evaluate and verify the implications on your tax return.Predicting the future?
 Nobody knows exactly how things will turn out.
 Acknowledging that, we’ll set a course designed to help with your goals, and we’ll plan to make adjustments as the future unfolds.